-Planning A6356 Construction technology and management.Mr.
-Borg.
+Planning A6356 Construction technology and management.
+3 ptsMessrs.
+Fischer and Silvermand.

 An overview of alternative technologies, the construction process, and construction management.
 Topics include cost estimating; scheduling and management techniques; contract documents; bidding; changes, extras, and claims; and community, public agency, and labor relations.